Shhreya-Anand/ScentCraft/README.md

 # ScentCraft

 The ScentCraft Spigot plugin enhances the Minecraft gaming experience by adding a new dimension of immersion: scent.
 The plugin can be added to a Spigot Minecraft server.
 It communicates with a Flask app hosted on a Raspberry Pi to control the smell the user experineces.
 Depending on the biome the player is in (Plains, Jungle, or Flower Forest), a different scent profile will be experienced.
+The scent will be sprayed once every few seconds, so long as you are in the biome.

 To use this Spigot plugin, follow these steps: